How to Read Stock Charts

 - You need to look at the stock charts frequently, at least once a day, to avoid having the stock price change dramatically before you execute your trades.

-- You will likely have many more trades in your A group of financial instruments.
-More.
+- You will likely have many more trades in your portfolio.
 For example, there were several buy and sell indicators that I ignored on the SMA and Bollinger Band stock charts from 2001 and 2020, along with many more during time periods not included in these charts.

 - The buy and sell indicators on your stock charts may not work in every situation.
 As you may recall, there was no support level after the 2001 Boeing price drop and no support or resistance level around the 2020 price decrease.
 And, the support-and-resistance-level approach performed worse than the buy-and-hold strategy in my comparison.